OpenSecuritySummit/oss2019/content/tracks/Threat-modelling/working-sessions/TM-LINDUNN2.md

 ## Outcomes

 Remarks and comments on the usability of the reasearch presented.
-Input for the University of Leuven on future topics for reasearch.
+Input for the University of Leuven on future topics for research, including:
+ - Specific (as opposed to abstract) examples from the TM project group to the LINDDUN researchers (Kim)
+ - Low expertise / lightweight methodology examples